 If you're a podcaster, then you know that there are a lot of legal issues to consider.
 From copyright to fair use to guest release agreements, it can be difficult to keep track of everything.
 That's why many podcasters choose to hire a podcast lawyer.
 A podcast lawyer can help you with all of the legal issues related to your podcast, and make sure that you stay within the bounds of the law.
 In this blog post, we will discuss the top 5 reasons to hire a podcast lawyer!

 We can help you with the following types of services

 - Contract – draft, review and revise

 - Talent & model release forms (all your guests should sign release forms)

 - Choosing great podcast names that won't infringe trademarks (and basically waste your marketing efforts)

 - Syndicating your show

-- Licensing of copyrighted content to media, other entertainers, and/or corporate end-users
+- Licensing copyrighted content to media or other end users

 - Reporter's shield law legal counsel